City-of-Helsinki/open-city-profile-ui/README.md

 After you've got tunnistamo running locally, make sure the automatically created **Project** OpenID Connect Provider Client has the following settings:

-    Response types: `id_token token` must be enabled Redirect URIs: `http://localhost:3000/callback` must be one of the listed URLs
+    Response types: `id_token token` must be enabled Redirect URIs: `http://localhost:3000/callback` and `http://localhost:3000/silent_renew` must be in the listed URLs

 Then make sure the *https://api.hel.fi/auth/profiles*-scope can be used by the **Project** application.
 Go to OIDC_APIS -> API Scopes -> https://api.hel.fi/auth/profiles and make sure **Project** is selected in Allowed applications.